Frank Slootman: Career

 Slootman's first management position was at Compuware in 1995.

 His first CEO position was at Data Domain in 2003.
 During his time at Data Domain, the company raised funding to avoid bankruptcy and increased revenue for the next four years.
 He left Data Domain in 2009 as part of EMC's acquisition of the company.
 He was CEO of the company when it went public in 2007.

 He was appointed CEO of ServiceNow in 2011, then led its initial public offering the next year.
 He also converted ServiceNow from a help-desk provider to a broader IT services business.

 Slootman was appointed CEO of Snowflake on April 26, 2019.
 Slootman prepared the company for an initial public offering during the COVID-19 pandemic.
 Slootman held a 5.9% interest in the company during the IPO.

 In 2022, Slootman published a book called Amp it Up: Leading for Hypergrowth by Raising Expectations, Increasing Urgency and Elevating Intensity.

 On February 28, 2024, Snowflake announced that Slootman was retiring and Sridhar Ramaswamy would be replacing him as CEO.
 He would remain Chairman of the Board.

+In 2025, Slootman joined the board of directors of data-security company Cyera.